PostHog/posthog.com/contents/handbook/people/team-structure/app-small-teams.md

 ## What is the role of the team lead?

-The team lead should led the team to make sure the above happens.
-They should get the team fully involved rather that doing everything themselves.
+The team lead is overall responsible for ensuring the above happens.
+They should focus on enabling the team to solve these tasks together rather than trying to do it all themself.

 ## What do the product managers do?